Texas A&M fires coach Jimbo Fisher, a move that will cost the school $75M

-But Fisher failed to replicate his success at Florida State in six years with the Aggies and athletic director Ross Bjork fired the coach Sunday despite owing him more than $75 million.

-“That’s the hard part in all of this,” Bjork said.
-“How many sitting head coaches won national championships?
-So, everyone had tons of optimism.
-But it just goes back to the last couple of years.
-Do we have momentum?
-Do we have hope?
-How do we see things trending?
-And we just didn’t see the trend lines improving.”
+COLLEGE STATION, Texas (AP) — Texas A&M fired coach Jimbo Fisher on Sunday, a move that will cost the school more than $75 million and end a tenure that began six years ago with the Aggies presenting him an engraved national championship trophy missing only the year.

+“After very careful analysis of all the components related to Texas A&M football, I recommended to President (Mark) Welsh and then Chancellor (John) Sharp that a change in the leadership of the program was necessary in order for Aggie football to reach our full potential and they accepted my decision,” Texas A&M athletic director Ross Bjork said in a statement.
+“We appreciate Coach Fisher’s time here at Texas A&M and we wish him the best in his future endeavors.”

 Instead of winning a title, Fisher went 45-25 and 27-21 in the Southeastern Conference, never winning more than nine games in any season.
-The Aggies are 6-4 with two games left, coming off a 51-10 victory against Mississippi State on Saturday night.
+The Aggies are 6-4 with two games left, coming off a 51-10 victory against Mississippi State on Saturday night in College Station, Texas.

-Bjork met with university president Mark Welsh and Texas A&M system chancellor John Sharp earlier this week and told them that a coaching change was “absolutely necessary.”

-“The assessment that I delivered was that we are not reaching our full potential,” Bjork said.
-“We are not in the championship conversation and something was not quite right about our direction and the plan.”

 That contract was extended back to 10 years after he led the Aggies to a 9-1 record during the 2020 pandemic season, by far A&M’s best year under Fisher.